 New Jersey Medical Marijuana Dispensaries May Now Post Prices

-The New Jersey Department of Health is no allowing the six currently operating Alternative Treatment Centers (ATCs) to publicly list their prices on their websites and social media accounts to make access to medical cannabis easier for patients.
-In an age where almost all of us buy things off the internet, the people can finally buy marijuana online who need it most.
+The New Jersey Department of Health is now allowing the six Alternative Treatment Centers (ATCs) to list their prices on their websites and social media accounts.
+It will make access to medical cannabis easier for patients.

 “We hope that ATCs take this opportunity to communicate this information to patients.
 This is part of our ongoing effort to make the Medicinal Marijuana Program more consumer-friendly for patients and caregivers and less restrictive to ATCs,” Elnahal added.

-This is not mandatory and each ATC can decide what, if any medical cannabis prices to post on their websites.
+This is not mandatory.
+Each Alternative Treatment Center can decide what, if any medical cannabis prices to post on their websites.

 A vote on cannabis legalization in New Jersey is expected on October 29.